XuexiongLuoMQ/BraGCL-framework/README.md

 # Implementation
 ## Brain Graph Construction
-Generating a *Functional/Structural* connectivity from a preprocessed *FMRI/DTI* image.
-Then construct an adjacent matrix via the K-NN algorithm.
+Given the neuroimaging of one brain disorder, we first preprocess these neuroimaging according to the process described by <a href="https://github.com/HennyJie/BrainGB">[BrainGB]</a>.
+Then, we generate the connectivity matrix, such as the functional connectivity matrix of fMRI and the structural connectivity matrix of DTI.
+Finally, we construct the adjacent matrix via the K-NN algorithm.
 ![BraGCL-BuildBrainNetwork](img/BNC.jpg)

 ## Pipeline